 9).
 As you are leading with your right hand, the last piece of net that will leave your hand should be the leadline piece that is between your thumb and your pointer finger.
 You should hold on to this portion for approx. 1 second after you feel the rest of the cast net starting to pull against it.
 This pulls against the other two portions of the cast net which causes your net to spread out much more evenly.
 A cast net has 3 basic focus points for determining whether or not that a net will open correctly.
 Focus point 1 is the portion of net in your right hand that you're leading with, focus point 2 is the portion of net in your left hand which follows your leading hand and focus point 3 is the rear of the net which is held between your pointer finger and thumb.
 This gives the net a total of three evenly spread focus points in which the net should be pulling evenly on each other, causing a perfect and fully spread circle.
 If one of these focus points are missed, you'll most likely experience an oval or kidney shaped throw.
 This is due to one of these points not pulling evenly enough from any of the other focus points.

-Note: You may substitute the mouth step by draping this portion over your left shoulder, approx 12"-18" will be required.
-You'll want just enough net to drap over your left shoulder in order for the cast net to remain hanging on your shoulder without falling off during your throwing motion.
+Cast Net Throwing Tip: You may substitute the mouth step by draping this portion of netting over your left shoulder, approx 12"-18" will be required.
+You'll want just enough net to drape over your left shoulder in order for the cast net to remain hanging on your shoulder without falling off during your cast net throwing motion.
 This is a great way for learning and throwing what we call a "Flop Cast" being that your distance will be limited due to the portion being on your shoulder but it causes a great pulling power focus point which naturally pulls on the remaining two focus points without you remembering to do so.
-After practiced a few times, it will probably become one of your favorite casts for short distances.
+After practicing this cast net throwing method a few times, it will probably become one of your favorite casts for short distances.
 This enables the net to spread fully in a much tighter spread when flopping the cast to its maximum size especially when live bait are directly next to the boat.

-Cast Net Throwing Instructions written and maintained by BLACK PEARL Cast Nets.
+How to throw a cast net throwing instructions written and maintained by BLACK PEARL Cast Nets.
+Copyright 2005